abelviageiro/distribution/Readme.md

 There is an Eclipse IDE plugin, that can run Prolog programs interpreted (consulted) or compiled, but also supports debugging.
 The source code can be found in the separate IDE repository: https://github.com/AmziLS/ide

 A direct binary download is available here as *amzi_eclipse_plugin_\<Version>.zip*.
-Alternativley, follow the installation instructions below to get the latest plugin version, without having to explicitly download anything.
+Alternativley, follow the installation instructions below to get the latest plugin version, without having to explicitly download the plugin.

 ### Installation
 **Note:** Make sure you followed the steps above for the general installation of Amzi!
 Prolog and Logic Server, before proceeding.